mark0100/Omnik-Data-Logger/README.md

 database used by de MysqlOutput, but with the time shifted 6 hours back.
 To use the simulator, you should use the MysqlOutput to fill the database and configure database settings in de sim-config.cfg file.

+### UDPListener
+An initial baseline UDPserver is available (see UDPListener.py) which will just print every message it receives from the Omnik inverter to standard out.
+This is similar to how the inverter logs data to the omnikportal web site.
+You have to add your host ip and port to the Omnik configuration for this to work.
+Still a work in progress.